History, tourist information, and nearby accommodation

 The most obvious part of this cockeyed structure is a garderobe bench, now slanting dramatically upwards on one side.
 One has to hope no-one was sitting down at the crucial moment when the motte gave way!

-In the 14th century, the wooden defences were replaced by an imposing stone keep, rising to 3 storeys.
+In the 14th century, the wooden defences were replaced by an imposing stone keep, rising to three storeys.
 A hall house and further stone domestic buildings were added after 1452 when the castle was sacked by the Earl of Moray during the Douglas revolt.

 The site was then enclosed with a strong curtain wall.
 Much of the castle site is now in ruins, but the stone walls still stand to an impressive height.

 Viscount Dundee (Bonnie Dundee) dined at Duffus in 1689 during his campaigns against William III.
 Some time shortly after Dundee's visit, the owner, the 2nd Lord Duffus, abandoned the castle for a new and far more comfortable residence at nearby Duffus House.
-The castle was left to decay and crumble into a ruin.
+The castle was left to decay and crumble into ruin.

 But what a ruin!
 The conical motte still stands high above the moated site.
 At one end of the moat is a small, single arched medieval bridge leading to a cobbled path that takes visitors up the motte to the still substantial keep.